Department of Arctic and Marine Biology

-Climate change is occurring more rapidly in the Arctic: temperatures rise at more than double the rate compared to the rest of the world, which continues to lead to a decline in snow cover and sea ice extent.
-However, it is still unclear how these changes affect vegetation, permafrost and the exchange of greenhouse gases – not in the least because of complex interactions connecting these processes together.
-I aim to clarify these issues with computer models and to improve these models with what we learn from observations.
+As a scientist, I'm interested in the Arctic since the climate of this region changes at a rapid pace: temperatures rise at more than double the global rate, which has caused strong reductions in sea ice extent and snow cover.
+Although these changes are quite prominent, subsequent impacts on arctic vegetation growth, permafrost stability and the exchange of greenhouse gases remain uncertain – not in the least because of complex interactions that connect the various processes together.
+In my research, therefore, I aim to clarify these issues with computer models and to improve these models with what we learn from observations.

 Rising methane emissions from northern wetlands associated with sea ice decline